Midwestern Baptist Theological Seminary: For The Church

+Presidents

 Campus

-Midwestern Seminary is located in Kansas City, Missouri, at the intersection of Vivion Rd. and N. Oak Trafficway, just a few minutes from downtown.
-Ground was broken in 2010 on a new 1,000 seat auditorium, The Daniel Lee Chapel, which was dedicated in April 2014.
+Midwestern Seminary is located in Kansas City, Missouri, at the intersection of Vivion Rd. and N. Oak Trafficway, a few minutes from downtown.
+A new 1,000 seat auditorium, The Daniel Lee Chapel, was dedicated in April 2014.
 Other recent improvements to the campus include the O.S.
 Hawkins Courtyard and the Charles Spurgeon Library.

-The campus features numerous dormitory and apartment buildings for residential students, playground and picnic areas, a modest fishing pond, and over 220 acres of woods.
+The campus includes dormitory and apartment buildings for residential students, playground and picnic areas, a modest fishing pond, and over 220 acres of woods.
 The Sword & Trowel Bookstore is also located on campus.

-In 2016, the seminary announced plans to build a new Student Center on the north slope of the campus, thanks to a $7 million lead gift by the Mathena family of Oklahoma City.
-Construction on his project—which includes a gymnasium, fitness center, faculty offices, cafeteria, coffee shop, bookstore, and expanded study center, and which will include exterior plans for sports fields—began in 2017 and concluded in 2018.
-The 40,000 square foot center officially opened for the Fall 2018 semester.
+In 2016, the seminary announced plans to build a new Student Center on the north slope of the campus, using a $7 million lead gift by the Mathena family of Oklahoma City.
+Construction on this project—which includes a gymnasium, fitness center, faculty offices, cafeteria, coffee shop, bookstore, and expanded study center, and which includes exterior plans for sports fields—concluded in 2018.
+The 40,000 square foot center opened for the Fall 2018 semester.

 The Spurgeon Center and Library

 The Spurgeon Library houses the remaining personal collection of Charles Spurgeon, which Midwestern Seminary acquired from William Jewell College in 2006.
-The ribbon-cutting and dedication of the library took place in October 2015, and the Seminary is now working to digitize the collection and publish new volumes of previously undiscovered sermons.
-Geoff Chang serves as the curator of the collection, which also includes numerous items and artifacts from Spurgeon's life and ministry, among them his personal writing desk, travel kit, and the metalwork from his study door.
-The library interior has been well-appointed in academic "Oxford style" and features numerous portraits highlighting the life of Spurgeon specifically commissioned by Christian T. George and Midwestern Seminary of the Romanian artist Petru Botezatu.
+The dedication of the library took place in October 2015, and the Seminary is now working to digitize the collection and publish new volumes of previously undiscovered sermons.
+Geoff Chang serves as the curator of the collection, which also includes artifacts from Spurgeon's life and ministry, among them his personal writing desk, travel kit, and the metalwork from his study door.
+The library interior is appointed in academic "Oxford style" and includes portraits highlighting the life of Spurgeon commissioned by Christian T. George and Midwestern Seminary of the Romanian artist Petru Botezatu.